hyperifyio/gnd/docs/error-syntax.md

 To log multiple messages and bind the last one explicitly before aborting:

-  $errMsg error "Unable to open file" $fileName "– exiting"
+  $errMsg error "Unable to open file" $fileName "- exiting"

 If `fileName` is `"config.yml"`, this writes:

-  Unable to open file config.yml – exiting
+  Unable to open file config.yml - exiting

 to stderr, binds that string to `errMsg`, and then aborts with that message as the exception payload.

-Any misuse—such as providing values without a destination—results in a parse or runtime error before logging.
+Any misuse--such as providing values without a destination--results in a parse or runtime error before logging.